vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   The corpus was unavailable, so no real-archive comparison was run for these identity changes.

+## Derive PSF image bounds from the byte buffer

+- The shared PSF executable-image loader no longer stores an end address beside its start address and bytes.
+Overlay growth follows the buffer size directly, and the first payload uses the same copy/zero-tail path as later libraries.
+  This removes a separately maintained bound and the special first-overlay implementation across PSF1, SSF, GSF, and DS executable payloads.
+- Overlay input is now a byte span rather than a separately passed pointer and count.
+Declared image size remains distinct because GSF may omit a zero-filled tail, including one that overwrites bytes from an earlier library.
+- Removed ten production lines and added no permanent tests.
+A temporary differential probe ran the old and new functions through 200,000 generated operations, comparing both resulting bytes and exceptions.
+It covered overlapping and disjoint ranges, lower-address insertion, empty payloads, zero tails, and the 32-bit address boundary under ASan and UBSan.
+All matched;
+  the probe source, executable, and debug bundle were removed.
+- Validation: warning-free full macOS Debug build; all 22 CTest targets pass (10.42 s), including SSF extraction, miniGSF library overlays, and GSF sparse tails.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage